 Sensor CLI and I2C Improvements

-Additional sensor improvements:
+Other sensor improvements:

-- Automatic I2C address selection for BME280/BME680/BMP280 — the firmware probes both 0x76 and 0x77 and uses whichever responds
+- Automatic I2C address selection for BME280, BME680, and BMP280.
+The firmware probes both 0x76 and 0x77 and uses whichever responds.

-- I2C probe on startup so only connected sensors are initialized, reducing unnecessary bus traffic and power draw
+- I2C probe on startup so only connected sensors are initialized, reducing unnecessary bus traffic and power draw.

-- New board support for Xiao S3 (non-Wio) and Wio SX1262 with I2C on D6/D7
+- New board support for Xiao S3 (non-Wio) and Wio SX1262 with I2C on D6/D7.

 ESP32 Date Persistence Across Resets

 Previously, an ESP32 crash, watchdog reset, or brownout would lose the system date.
 Now the date is preserved across these events.
-This matters for logging and telemetry — when you’re reviewing sensor data after a node hiccup, timestamps that say “January 1, 1970” are useless.
+This matters for logging and telemetry.
+When you’re reviewing sensor data after a node hiccup, timestamps that say “January 1, 1970” are useless.
 Accurate timestamps after a reset mean your data stays interpretable.

 How to Flash

-Upgrade existing devices: Download upgrade.bin from the release.
+Upgrade existing devices.
+Download upgrade.bin from the release.

-Fresh installs: Download freshInstall-merged.bin.
+Fresh installs.
+Download freshInstall-merged.bin.

-Detailed flashing instructions: Flash Custom Firmware Guide
+Detailed flashing instructions: Flash Custom Firmware Guide.

-Sensor wiring guide: Add Sensors to Repeaters
+Sensor wiring guide: Add Sensors to Repeaters.

-Source code: PowerSaving-v14.1 branch
+Source code: PowerSaving-v14.1 branch.

-Download EasySkyMesh Power Saving 14.1 →
+Download EasySkyMesh Power Saving 14.1.

-Should You Update?
+Should You Update

 If you’re on any previous EasySkyMesh release, yes.
-The FEM LNA control alone is worth it for anyone on 1W hardware — you now have a real knob for trading RX sensitivity against power draw.
+The FEM LNA control alone is worth it for anyone on 1W hardware.
+You now have a real knob for trading RX sensitivity against power draw.
 Companion power savings enabled by default on nRF52 means less configuration on fresh installs.
 And powerlog will pay for itself the first time a remote node acts up and you need to know why.

 Upgrade your easy-to-access devices first.
-That’s good advice from the EasySkyMesh team and it applies doubly here — test the new power saving behavior on nodes you can reach before rolling it out to your rooftop repeaters.
+That’s good advice from the EasySkyMesh team and it applies doubly here.
+Test the new power saving behavior on nodes you can reach before rolling it out to your rooftop repeaters.

 Support the Developer

-Power optimization, board-specific tuning, sensor integration, and release packaging — this is the work that makes MeshCore deployable in the field.
+Power optimization, board-specific tuning, sensor integration, and release packaging.
+This is the work that makes MeshCore deployable in the field.
 If EasySkyMesh is running your backbone:

 - PayPal: paypal.me/iotthinks